dbt-labs/docs.getdbt.com/website/docs/faqs/git/gitignore.md

 ---
 title: Why can't I checkout a branch or create a new branch?
-Description: “Add or fill in gitignore file”
+Description: "Add or fill in gitignore file"
-sidebar_label: ‘Unable to checkout or create branch’
+sidebar_label: 'Unable to checkout or create branch'
 id: gitignore
 ---

 If you're finding yourself unable to revert changes, check out a branch or click commit - this is usually do to your project missing a .[gitignore](https://github.com/fishtown-analytics/dbt-starter-project/blob/master/.gitignore) file OR your gitignore file doesn't contain the necessary content inside the fole.

-This is what causes that ‘commit’ git action button to display.
+This is what causes that 'commit' git action button to display.
 No worries though - to fix this, you'll need to complete the following steps in order:

 1. In the Cloud IDE, add the missing .gitignore file or contents to your project.
 You'll want to make sure the .gitignore file includes the following: